d0u9/Linux-Device-Driver/02_getting_start_with_driver_development/01_development_with_qemu.md

 ## Build QEMU

-Install necessary packages which are essential to buding QEMU:
+Install necessary packages which are essential to building QEMU:

 ```
 # For ubuntu 18.04